LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Introduction.

-In this paper, we introduce \textbf{LoRA-Mixer}, a novel framework designed to efficiently synergize multiple pre-trained LoRA modules by treating them as dynamic, pluggable memory cells.
-LoRA-Mixer equips the linear projection layers of the original model with mixed LoRA experts, enabling these experts to directly leverage the effectiveness of the core attention or state-transition mechanisms.
+In response, we introduce \textbf{LoRA-Mixer}, a novel framework designed to efficiently synergize multiple pre-trained LoRA modules by treating them as dynamic, pluggable memory cells.
+LoRA-Mixer equips the linear projection layers of the original model with mixed LoRA experts, enabling these experts to directly leverage the core attention or state-transition mechanisms.
+To further enhance efficiency and maintain routing effectiveness, \textbf{LoRA-Mixer} adopts a novel Router Specialization Balancing Loss (\textbf{RSL}) to align routing decisions with token-level expert usage, maintaining moderate entropy to encourage exploratory behavior.
+During inference, we employ sparse top-$K$ fusion, effectively balancing computational cost and scalability without compromising expert selectivity.
 LoRA-Mixer supports LoRA modules sourced from external repositories, independently trained, or jointly trained through hard routing strategies, allowing seamless plug-and-play usage across various tasks and domains.
 Importantly, our method significantly reduces the necessity for training data or extensive re-adaptation, requiring only minimal additional data to effectively train the routing mechanism.
 Consequently, LoRA-Mixer is particularly suitable for constructing large-scale, modular language models characterized by task-specific memory, computational efficiency, and strong transferability.
-To further enhance efficiency and maintain routing effectiveness, we propose a novel Router Specialization Balancing Loss (\textbf{RSBL}).
-RSL aligns routing decisions with token-level expert usage, maintaining moderate entropy to encourage exploratory behavior.
-During inference, we employ sparse top-$K$ fusion, effectively balancing computational cost and scalability without compromising expert selectivity.
-Extensive evaluations conducted on seven benchmark datasets—MedQA, CoLA, SST-2, GSM8K, ARC-E, ARC-C, and HumanEval—demonstrate that integrating \textbf{LoRA-Mixer} substantially improves model performance across all evaluated tasks.
-Additionally, cross-domain experiments confirm the versatility and adaptability of our proposed framework.
-Compared to state-
+Extensive evaluation on 15 benchmark datasets (MedQA, GLUE, GSM8K, ARC-E, ARC-C, HumanEval, PIQA, HellaSwag, and BoolQ) demonstrates that integrating LoRA-Mixer significantly improves model performance across all evaluated tasks.
+With only 48\% of the parameters of existing methods, the RSL-optimized LoRA-Mixer outperforms the state-of-the-art routing and LoRA-MoE baseline models, achieving improvements of +3.79\%, +2.90\%, and +3.95\% on GSM8K, CoLA, and ARC-C, respectively.
+Cross-model transfer and adaptive module reuse experiments further demonstrate the method's versatility and data efficiency.